 There are 30 different positions offered by adjustable pulleys.
 You can also enjoy smooth action with easy adjustments.

-The FT1 trainer has similar attachments like the FT2.
+The FT1 trainer has similar attachments to the FT2.
 However, there’s a difference in the pull-up bar, and you will not be able to adjust the height like the FT2.

 It is fixed, and this bar helps you focus on chin-ups and pull up with different grips.